anya-alyssa/2509375-2505790-FinalProject/README.txt

 when the ghost is chasing oyu or your sanity is low.
 Also interacting with objects would make sounds, for example opening and closing doors or unlocking something.

+I would have liked for the artwork to be more detailed/the proportions of it to be more accurate, for example the walls or the doors.
+Due to time, this was difficult.
+Not only this I wanted some objetcs to change when unlucked or an image was taken/put back, for example the bookshelves had different states (found in images) but I did not have time to implemement this.
+I also would have liked the character to actually appear in the direction they were factng but did not have time to implement this.

 Finally I would have liked to make a more in depth ghost, where it patrols around the house and has a complex path finding algorithm.
 When the ghost comes the player has to hide, which also means adding a hiding system which I would implement by when the character approaches a table, for example, and clicks 'H' or shift their sprite disappears and they're in state 'hiding' which would be a state that cannot trigger the ghosts chase() function.
 I would also like to add more ghosts or the parents ghosts haunting just their room as it is a room that the main ghost cannot enter.

+note - sometimes using the silver key does not open the upstairs ghost bedroom door.
+I couldn't figure out why or how to fix it. it usually works if it is the only/first thing in your inventory.

 NARRATIVE
 While I did not have time to complete a full narrative, the implied narrative was that the ghost is haunting her